For decision-makers · L&D / training manager

 A vendor-neutral foundation that survives a tooling change

 This is the seat with the most turnover and the most reason to standardize.
-A vendor-neutral hardware/OS/troubleshooting credential is the one that keeps its value when your ticketing system or endpoint vendor changes — which is exactly why a training program, not a single hiring manager, should own it.
+A vendor-neutral hardware/OS/troubleshooting credential covers skills that are not tied to your current ticketing system or endpoint vendor, which is the argument for a training program owning it rather than a single hiring manager.
 The bridge rung moves a support technician toward infrastructure fluency.

 The program baseline for support seats — vendor-neutral, transferable, and the credential most of your job descriptions already reference.